 DCF Fair Value Target:

-Below please find a table outlining a discounted cash flow forecast for ACC, in which we model out valuation assuming a variety of terminal growth rates.
-To summarize, we found that American Campus Communities Inc ranked in the 60th percentile in terms of potential gain offered.
-Moreover, under all the scenarios we modelled, the output consistently forecasted positive returns.
+The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for American Campus Communities Inc. To summarize, we found that American Campus Communities Inc ranked in the 61th percentile in terms of potential gain offered.
+Specifically, our DCF analysis implies the stock is trading below its fair value by an estimated 118%.
 As for the metrics that stood out in our discounted cash flow analysis of American Campus Communities Inc, consider:

 Terminal Growth Rate in Free Cash Flow